Introduction to Starter Kits

 A Starter Kit is essentially an enhanced project template that can be shared with other members of the community.
 A Starter Kit includes code samples, documentation, and other resources to help you learn new tools and programming techniques while building useful, real-world applications.

 All the techniques and tasks that apply to templates apply to Starter Kits.
-For more information, see.
+For more information, see Visual Studio Templates.

-This topic explains the types of Starter Kits, how to share them with the community, and how to create projects using the Starter Kits included with Visual Studio.
+This topic explains the types of Starter Kits and how to share them with the community.

 Starter Kits can be sample applications for customization or learning tools that demonstrate how to use Visual Studio.

 Sample applications for customization contain a working Visual Studio project, possibly including template code to implement specific tasks, and documentation.
 The documentation describes what the application does and offers suggestions for customizing the application.
 The documentation is displayed when you create a new project using the Starter Kit.

 An example of a sample application is a plug-in for an application that you use regularly, such as Windows Media Player or Windows Messenger.
 The documentation for these Starter Kits describes how the plug-in works, how the code works, and how to install the plug-in.

 Learning tools provide a completed application and step-by-step documentation that teaches you how to recreate the application from scratch.
 If you have no previous experience with Visual Studio, these Starter Kits accelerate learning of both the development environment and the programming language.
 When you are done, you have created a useful application such as a photo management application or a DVD collection application.

 A learning tools Starter Kit contains a completed, fully functional version of the application that can be used as a reference and the following items to use and refer to when creating the application: